 Even when the markets, in general, are doing well, certain sectors can suffer.

-In the event that a certain sector does underperform, you must research the sector carefully.
+If a certain sector is underperforming, you must research the sector carefully.

 Sector funds are considered the riskiest for a reason – they are even harder to predict when compared to other equity mutual funds.

 So if you have invested in a sector fund and are losing money, pay attention to the health of that industry and its prospects.

 If you think the industry has a good future, continue to remain invested.
 If on the other hand, you think the industry isn’t doing well, you should plan to redeem your money.